s-heins/testing-nested-generator-functions-js/testing-nested-generator-functions.md

   yield 5;
 }
 ```

-It is possible to execute generator functions step-by-step because they return an iterator:

 When calling the iterator's `next()` method, the generator is executed until the first yield.
 Each call to `next` returns an object with a `value` which contains the output of the yield call and a `done` attribute.